-The current language in Annex A of the by-laws contains several references to the term “PDP” which over the years have been the source of confusion.
+The current language in Annex A of the Bylaws contains several references to the term “PDP” which over the years have been the source of confusion.
 The phrase “initiating a PDP” is currently used to refer to initiating an issue report, for example, and is also used to refer to the process of formally establishing Task Forces or working groups.
 Therefore, the PDP-WT has distinguished the two concepts into (1) Raising an Issue and (2) Initiating a PDP.
-The PDP-WT has recommended clarification of this language in the Bylaws.
+The PDP-WT has recommended clarification of this language in the Bylaws and whenever such terms are used by the community.

 2. Procedures for Requesting an Issues Report

-See also recommendation 2.

 The PDP-WT recommends the development of a Policy Development Process Procedure Manual, which will constitute an integral part of the GNSO Council Operating Rules, intended to provide guidance and suggestions to the GNSO and ICANN communities on the overall PDP process, including those steps that could assist the community, working group members, and Councillors in gathering evidence and obtaining sufficient information to facilitate an effective and informed policy development process.

-The PDP-WT recommends that a ‘request for an issues report’ template should be developed including items such as definition of issue, identification of problems, supporting evidence, economic impact(s), effect(s) on competition and consumer trust, and rationale for policy development.
+The PDP-WT recommends that a ‘request for an issue report’ template should be developed including items such as definition of issue, identification of problems, supporting evidence, economic impact(s), effect(s) on competition and consumer trust, and rationale for policy development.
 The use of such a template should be strongly encouraged, but should not be mandatory.
-Such a template should become part of the Policy Development Process Procedure Manual.
+Such a template should be included in the PDP Manual.

 3. Issue Scoping

-The PDP-WT recommends adopting the proposed Policy Development Process Procedure Manual, to provide guidance and suggestions to those parties raising an issue on which steps could be considered helpful in gathering evidence and obtaining sufficient information to facilitate an effective and informed policy development process.
+The PDP-WT recommends adopting the proposed PDP Manual, to provide guidance and suggestions to those parties raising an issue on which steps could be considered helpful in gathering evidence and obtaining sufficient information to facilitate an effective and informed policy development process.

 4. Creation of the Issues Report

-No changes to the By-laws are recommended in relation to the creation of the Issues Report by the PDP Work Team.
-The PDP-WT recommends including in the Policy Development Process Procedure Manual a recommendation for the entity requesting the issues report to indicate whether there are any specific items they would like to see addressed in the issues report, which could then be taken into consideration by the Council when reviewing the request.
-In addition, guidance could be provided in the Policy Development Process Procedure Manual that the Council and/or Staff could provide advice ahead of a vote on the request for an issues report whether they feel additional research, discussion, or outreach should be conducted as part of the development of the issues report, in order to ensure a balanced and informed Issues Report.
+The PDP-WT recommends that the currently required elements of an Issue Report (see provision 2 of Annex A of the ICANN Bylaws) continue to be required for all future PDPs.
+However, the PDP-WT recommends that only certain of the elements be identified in Annex A of the Bylaws and others in the PDP Manual.
+More specifically, the Bylaws should continue to require elements a (the proposed issue raised for consideration), b (the identity of the party submitting the issue) and c (how that party is affected by the issue), while elements d (support for the issue to initiate the PDP) and e (recommendation from the Staff Manager) should be added to the Procedure Manual.
+In addition, the PDP-WT notes that element e (recommendation from the Staff Manager) should be split in two parts; the first part dealing with the question of whether a PDP is considered in scope and the second part addressing whether the PDP should be initiated.
+Although currently included as one element in the ICANN Bylaws, the reality is that these two elements may should be treated separately.
+Furthermore, the PDP-WT recommends including in the PDP Manual a recommendation for the entity requesting an Issue Report to indicate whether there are any additional items it would like to be addressed in the Issue Report.
+This in turn could then be taken into consideration by the Staff Manager and/or Council when reviewing the request for an Issue Report.
+In addition, the PDP Manual should allow for ICANN Staff or the Council to request additional research, discussion, or outreach to be conducted as part of the development of the Issue Report.

 5. What can the end result of a PDP be?